 Dr. Shruti Jauhari

-A rare blend of Performing Artist, Teacher, Historian, Author & Guru on Hindustani Classical Music.
+A rare blend of Performing Artist, Voice Coach, Historian, Author & Guru on Hindustani Classical Music.
 Highly Creative and Melodious due to which the Khayaal Gayaki & Thumri comes to her naturally.

 Saturday, October 12, 2013